-In 2022, 1.4 million tourists visited North Cyprus.
-Although there has been an increase of 156.2% in the number of tourists compared to 2021 and 263.9% compared to 2020, the pre-pandemic level has still not been achieved.
+In 2023, 1,9 million tourists visited North Cyprus.
+There was a 31.1% increase in the number of incoming tourists compared to the previous year and exceeded the pre-pandemic level.

-Distribution of Foreign Tourists Coming to North Cyprus by Air and Sea by Nationality
+Distribution of Foreign Tourists Coming to North Cyprus by Air and Sea by Nationality, 2023

-Tourists from Türkiye constitute 79% of the total number of tourists.
+Tourists from Türkiye constitute 82,1% of the total number of tourists.
 The second place is followed by the citizens of Russia and then Iran.